dartpm/docs/docs/packages/introduction-to-packages/about-scopes.md

 - Unscoped packages are always public.
 - [Private packages](#) are always scoped.
-- Scoped packages are private by default; you must pass a command-line flag when publishing to make them public.
+- Scoped packages are private by default; you can update the visibility in package settings or adding `access: "public"` for public packages.

 For more information on package scope and visibility, see ["Package scope, access level, and visibility"](#).